MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 #### Package extension and publish build artifacts

-1. The first task to add is the 'Use Node CLI for Azure DevOps (tfx-cli)'.
-This will install the tfx-cli onto your build agent.
-This is installed to ensure that some of the later tasks don't run into any deprecation issues.
-Use all base inputs.
+1. Add 'Use Node CLI for Azure DevOps (tfx-cli)'to install the tfx-cli onto your build agent.
 1. Add the 'npm' task.
 Make sure to use the install command, and to target the folder with the package.json file. <br/>Inputs:
    1. Command: install
    1. Working folder that contains package.json: /TaskDirectory